greenelab/deep-review/all-sections.md

 become highly accurate and useful for various purposes, including within medical practice.
 However, to discover and avoid discriminatory applications it will be important to consider interpretability alongside accuracy.
-A number of properties of genomic and health care data will make this difficult.
+A number of properties of genomic and healthcare data will make this difficult.

 First, research samples are frequently non-representative of the general population of interest; they tend to be disproportionately sick